1st of August 2021 marks 40 years since the release of Falco's first single, Ganz Wien.

 Eugene is interested in this subject because he is a DJ, a neo-Viennese, but also an 80s kid, much influenced by that moment.

-We want to recreate the atmosphere of that hot summer and look at how he emerged from a subculture, was necessary and made sense at that moment. it is a piece of social archaeology.
+We want to recreate the atmosphere of that hot summer and look at how he emerged from a subculture, was necessary and made sense at that moment.
+It is a piece of social archaeology.
+At the end of the tour, in the spirit of Falco, we will have a drink together inside the Falco bar on Schwarzenbergplatz, to share stories and make new friends.
 Please join us.